Infected Septum Piercings – Causes & Treatment Guide

 What Causes Septum Piercing Infections?

-While bacteria cause infections, there are a number of ways that bacteria can reach your septum piercing.
+Infections are caused by bacteria and there are a number of ways that it can reach your septum piercing.

 One of the most common ways bacteria makes its way into your piercing site is through your own two hands.
 People constantly mess around with their noses.
 We’re always touching them, wiping them or rubbing them.
 It’s an area that’s impossible to avoid because you’ll touch it without even thinking about it.
 It’s second nature.